robot-perception-group/AirPose/README.md

 `pip install -e .`

-Install the human body prior from [here](https://github.com/nghorbani/human_body_prior) and download its pretrained weights from [here](https://smpl-x.is.tue.mpg.de/download.php).
+Install the human body prior from [here](https://github.com/nghorbani/human_body_prior) and download its pretrained weights (version 2) from [here](https://smpl-x.is.tue.mpg.de/download.php).
 Set the `vposer_weights` variable in the `copenet_real/src/copenet_real/config.py` file to the absolute path of the downloaded weights.

 And code can be run by the following